 Now, is it really true?
 Read further.

-Ordinary table sugar is made from the juice of a sugar cane that is crystallized with the use of sugar.
+Ordinary table sugar is made from the juice of a sugar cane that is crystallized with the use of, none other than, sugar.
 Yes, you heard it… we needed a few bits of sugar to turn the liquid into tons of sugar.

-usually, sugar processors will cut the process short to create the white ones since they are the most in demand.
-To make brown sugar, the molasses, which has been separated in the process were added.
+Usually, sugar processors will cut the process short to create the white ones since they are the most in-demand.
+To make brown sugar, the molasses, which have been separated in the process were added.

 So, basically, brown sugar is white sugar with molasses to make it moister, a little bitter, and suited for baking.

 Sorry to burst in the bubbles but in terms of calories, there is not much difference.
-According to Google, a tablespoon of brown sugar has 50 calories while white sugar has 48 calories.
+According to Healthline, a teaspoon of brown sugar has 15 calories while white sugar has 16.8 calories.
 Frustrated?
-Well, there’s more… since brown sugar is blander, you’ll need more to achieve the taste that you wanted.
+Well, there’s more… since brown sugar has a more bitter taste, you’ll need more to achieve the taste that you wanted.

-If you are into watching weight by cutting down your sugar intake, you can use stevia, coco sugar, agave, and many more.
+If you are into watching weight by cutting down your sugar intake, you can use stevia, coconut sap sugar, agave, and many more.
 If you are into nutrition, you can use the earlier-mentioned alternatives and honey.
 However, all of them can cause pocket aches.